Wildboar-Software/isode/doc/isode-gen.8.md

      transfer  of text files, transfer of binary files, directory listings, and file management.

-     To generate FTAM, go to the isode-8.0 directory and type:
+     To generate FTAM, go to the isode directory and type:

           % ./make all-ftam